JamestheDon/skookum-fishing/README.md

 The build artifacts will be stored in the `dist/` directory.

+## Deployment

+For instructions on deploying to Netlify, including how to set up environment variables for EmailJS, see the [Netlify Deployment Guide](NETLIFY_DEPLOYMENT.md).

 ## Email Functionality

 The booking form includes email notification functionality using EmailJS: